-Spineless capers are a low sprawling shrub to 3 ft, with arching stems and dark green, semi-succulent dark green round leaves.
-From May October the plants produce small flower buds, which are harvested and used commercially as capers.
+Spineless Caper Bush is a low sprawling shrub to 3 feet tall, with arching stems and dark green, semi-succulent round leaves.
+Plant width can be around 6 feet.
+From May to October, the plants produce small flower buds, which are harvested and used commercially as capers.
 If left unpicked these flower buds form large, exotic delicate scented pinkish-white flowers with long lavender stamens which open in the morning and close in the afternoon.
-Capers are native to the Mediterranean region, and prefer growing in the driest, hottest locations, often with little soil and no obvious water.
-In order to successfully grow them in a garden setting, soil needs to be amended significantly, with small rocks and sharp sand.
-Grow the plants on a well drained mound if possible, or best in a rock garden.
+Plants are herbaceous and will die back during the winter, sometimes to within a foot of the main stems.
+Capers are native to the Mediterranean region and prefer growing in the driest, hottest locations, often with little soil and no obvious water.
+In order to successfully grow them in a garden setting, the soil needs to be amended significantly, with small rocks and sharp sand.
+Grow the plants on a well-drained mound if possible, or better yet, in a rock garden.
 The plants prefer to be grown lean, with very little fertilizer or water.
-If you are growing in containers, be sure to use a very well drained soil, or amend it with perlite or pumice.
+If you are growing in containers, be sure to use very well-drained soil, or amend it with perlite or pumice.
+Deeper rather than wider containers are best.
 Keep containerized plants dry between waterings.
 Overwatering is a sure way to kill capers quickly.

-In general, capers are not hardy below 18 degrees F. On the other hand, temperatures in excess of 105 degrees F are perfect for capers.
+In general, capers are not hardy below 18°F. On the other hand, temperatures in excess of 105°F are perfect for capers.
 The plants can be quite attractive as ornamental plants, and the spineless capers work well as a container plant.
-Flowers are born on first-year branches, so lightly pruning the plants will give a healthier and bushier plant.
-The spineless variety is an excellent choice for containers or by walkways where you don't want the branches to reach out and grab you!
+Flowers are born on first-year branches, so lightly pruning the plants during the spring will give a healthier and bushier plant.
+The spineless variety is an excellent choice for containers or next to walkways where you don't want the branches to reach out and grab you!